journey-zhuang/journey-zhuang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student from [School of SIST](https://sist.shanghaitech.edu.cn/), [ShanghaiTech University](https://www.shanghaitech.edu.cn/).
 My research interests focus on AI+Art, includes Computer Vision, Computer Graphics, Machine Learning, and Computational Photography.
+I'm forming the AI4C Lab (AI for Creativity Lab), which aims to empower AI to design ,use AI-tech to power artistic creation, and study the nature of human creativity.

 AI4C Research Planning
 ======